adoublef/prelude/README.md

 ## Installation

-To use this prelude package in your Golang project, you can simply run{: style="color: red"}
+To use this prelude package in your Golang project, you can simply run:

 ```bash
 go get -u github.com/adoublef/prelude